Why is this medication prescribed?

 How should this medicine be used?

 Rifampin comes as a capsule to take by mouth.
 It should be taken with a full glass of water on an empty stomach, 1 hour before or 2 hours after a meal.
 When rifampin is used to treat tuberculosis, it is taken once daily.
-When rifampin is used to prevent the spread of Neisseria meningitidis bacteria to other people, it is taken twice daily for two days.
+When rifampin is used to prevent the spread of Neisseria meningitidis bacteria to other people, it is taken twice daily for 2 days or once daily for 4 days.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take rifampin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Tell your doctor or pharmacist if you cannot swallow the capsules.
 Your pharmacist can prepare a liquid for you to take instead.